babonet13/HostYourNode/deploy/readme.md

 Prerequisites
 -
-You need a running machine (physical or virtual) with a Linux distro installed If you need help about how to setup a machine, you can read <A href="https://github.com/babonet13/HostYourNode/blob/master/deploy/prerequisites.md">this document</A>
+You need a running machine (physical or virtual) with a Linux distro installed.
+> If you need help about how to setup a machine, you can read <A href="https://github.com/babonet13/HostYourNode/blob/master/deploy/prerequisites.md">this document</A>

 Scope
 -